phanrahan/magmathon/vagrant/README.md

 # Using the vagrant box
-* Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) including download the "Oracle VM VirtualBox Extension Pack"
+* Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) including the "Oracle VM VirtualBox Extension Pack"
 * Install [Vagrant](https://www.vagrantup.com/downloads.html)

 In a terminal (Windows users can use powershell)